MnasNet: Platform-Aware Neural Architecture Search for Mobile: Related Work

 \section{Related Work}

 Improving the resource efficiency of CNN models has been an active research topic during the last several years.
-Some commonly-used approaches include 1) quantizing the weights and/or activations of a baseline CNN model into lower-bit representations \cite{quantize15,fackequantize18}, or 2) pruning less important filters \cite{morphnet18,netadapt18} during or after training, in order to reduce its computational cost.
+Some commonly-used approaches include 1) quantizing the weights and/or activations of a baseline CNN model into lower-bit representations \cite{quantize15,fackequantize18}, or 2) pruning less important filters according to FLOPs \cite{morphnet18,amc18}, or to platform-aware metrics such as latency introduced in \cite{netadapt18}.
 However, these methods are tied to a baseline model and do not focus on learning novel compositions of CNN operations.